DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 "..."

-Fairin, who leaned against wall at the back of the building, remained silent since Jeanne return.
+Farin, who leaned against wall at the back of the building, remained silent since Jeanne return.
 She slowly raised her head.

 "And how do I look like?"